 Information given for each

-species will give botanical name, known common names, describe the flower, give time of year it flowered, and where it was photographed,
+species will give botanical name, known common names, description of the flower as I see it, time of year it flowered, where it was

 some of these wildflower in larger sized photos on our Flickr pages.